-Addressing PFAS in the Environment: The Implications of Precursors
+Addressing PFAS in the Environment Part 1: The Implications of Precursors

 Per- and polyfluoroalkyl substances, or PFAS, constitute a complex family of synthetic chemicals that have been used extensively in industrial processes and consumer products since the 1940s.
 They repel moisture, grease, and stains, reduce friction, and suppress fire.
 PFAS are used in products including food packaging, stain- and water-repellent fabrics, nonstick coatings, polishes, waxes, paints, cleaning products, healthcare equipment, and fire-fighting foams.